Federal Aviation Administration (FAA), Department of Transportation (DOT).

 V. Regulatory Notices and Analyses

 Changes to Federal regulations must undergo several economic analyses.
-First, Executive Order 12866 and Executive Order 13563 direct that each Federal agency shall propose or adopt a regulation only upon a reasoned determination that the benefits of the intended regulation justify its costs.
+First, Executive Orders 12866 and 13563 direct that each Federal agency shall propose or adopt a regulation only upon a reasoned determination that the benefits of the intended regulation justify its costs.
+In addition, DOT rulemaking procedures in subpart B of 49 CFR part 5 instruct DOT agencies to issue a regulation upon a reasoned determination that benefits exceed costs.
 Second, the Regulatory Flexibility Act of 1980 (Pub.
 L. 96-354) requires agencies to analyze the economic impact of regulatory changes on small entities.
 Third, the Trade Agreements Act (Pub.
 L. 96-39) prohibits agencies from setting standards that create unnecessary obstacles to the foreign commerce of the United States.
 In developing U.S. standards, this Trade Act requires agencies to consider international standards and, where appropriate, that they be the basis of U.S. standards.
 Fourth, the Unfunded Mandates Reform Act of 1995 (Pub.
 L. 104-4) requires agencies to prepare a written assessment of the costs, benefits, and other effects of proposed or final rules that include a Federal mandate likely to result in the expenditure by State, local, or tribal governments, in the aggregate, or by the private sector, of $100 million or more annually (adjusted for inflation with base year of 1995).
-This portion of the preamble summarizes the FAA's analysis of the economic impacts of this NPRM.
+This portion of the preamble summarizes FAA's analysis of the economic impacts of this final rule.

-In conducting these analyses, FAA has determined that this NPRM: (1) Has Start Printed Page 30965benefits that justify its costs, (2) is not an economically “significant regulatory action” as defined in section 3(f) of Executive Order 12866, (3) will not have a significant economic impact on a substantial number of small entities; (4) will not create unnecessary obstacles to the foreign commerce of the United States; and (5) will not impose an unfunded mandate on State, local, or tribal governments, or on the private sector by exceeding the threshold identified above.
+In conducting these analyses, FAA has determined that this final rule: (1) Has benefits that justify its costs, (2) is not an economically “significant regulatory action” as defined in section 3(f) of Executive Order 12866, (3) is not “significant” as defined in DOT's Regulatory Policies and Procedures; (4) will not have a significant economic impact on a substantial number of small entities; (5) will not create unnecessary obstacles to the foreign commerce of the United States; and (6) will not impose an unfunded mandate on State, local, or tribal governments, or on the private sector by exceeding the threshold identified above.
 These analyses are summarized below.

 A. Regulatory Evaluation

-As noted above, the FAA is proposing a new reason for part 91 special flight authorizations—to measure the noise characteristics of an aircraft for compliance with noise certification requirements, including conducting noise testing during supersonic flight.
-This provision is beneficial as it anticipates the addition of future part 36 noise certification requirements for supersonic aircraft, including the provision now will ensure the availability of testing as an option, and that it is not overlooked when the part 36 standards are established.
+As noted above, FAA provides a new reason for part 91 special flight authorizations—to measure the noise characteristics of an aircraft for compliance with noise certification requirements, including conducting noise testing during supersonic flight.
+This provision is beneficial as it anticipates the addition of future part 36 noise certification requirements for supersonic aircraft.
+Including the provision now will ensure the availability of testing as an option and that it is not overlooked when the part 36 standards are established.

-Since there are no substantive changes to the requirements for these special flight authorizations, the proposed rule would not have additional costs.
-The FAA believes the proposed rule would be deregulatory because of the increased clarity, information, and accessibility it would provide to applicants and expects to reduce the number of follow-up requests for additional information between the FAA and applicants.
+Since there are no substantive changes to the requirements for these special flight authorizations, this rule would not have additional costs.
+The rule provides increased clarity for applicants and may reduce the number of follow-up requests for additional information between FAA and applicants.